Kerry Carpenter Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the 10th-best in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in the league.

-- The Rays' 3.79 team ERA ranks third across all league pitching staffs.
+- The Rays have a 3.76 team ERA that ranks second among all MLB pitching staffs.

-- The Rays give up the fifth-fewest home runs in baseball (117 total, 1.1 per game).
+- Rays pitchers combine to allow 117 home runs (one per game), the fifth-fewest in the league.

-- The righty last pitched on Sunday against the Houston Astros, when he threw five innings, allowing two earned runs while giving up eight hits.
+- In his last time out -- while pitching for the Cleveland Guardians -- the right-hander threw six scoreless innings against the Chicago White Sox on Sunday while surrendering three hits.

-- In 17 games this season, the 27-year-old has a 4.85 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .310 to opposing batters.
+- In 13 games this season, the 28-year-old has put up a 2.34 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .207 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.